13 Haunted House Mysteries No One Can Explain

 Ferry Plantation House: Virginia Beach, Virginia

 It is said that more than ten spirits lurk around the Ferry Plantation House, including ghosts of those who died in a ferry wreck.
 A woman thought to have been a witch was killed there, too, and also haunts the premises.
-Here are even more spooky urban legends from across the 50 states.
+Next, get ready for the spookiest urban legend from every state.